iDevSpread/iDevSpread/README.md

  ## Goals to Finish
  1. Upload all blogs of book reviews to the GitHub Pages.
  2. Read more iOS reading materials.
+ 3. Upload the current side project into App Store.